dougbinks/enkiTSExamples/README.md

 # [enkiTS](https://github.com/dougbinks/enkiTS/) Examples

+**Submodules are licensed under their own licenses, see thir contents for details**

 ## Building

 First [make sure you've cloned all submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules#Cloning-a-Project-with-Submodules).
 On Windows / Mac OS X / Linux with cmake installed, open a prompt in the enkiTS directory and: